Posts

 1 minutes to read — 213 words

 The Daily is the New York Times daily news podcast.
 It typically runs about 20 minutes, and involves the Times’s Michael Barbaro taking a deep dive into an important news story, often with interviews of people involved and/or a Times journalist who covers the story, followed by a summary of the day’s headlines.
 The Daily is consistently excellent journalism, but the episode from yesterday was one of best in a series of phenomenal episodes.
+It told the story of Shannon Mulcahy, a factory worker in Indiana who worked at a factory that manufactured ball bearings.

 "The Long Way to a Small, Angry Planet" by Becky Chambers